Introduction

 </div>Targeting Children by Data Attributes

-When you need to target elements based on their data attributes, you can use the & selector with the attribute wrapped in square brackets.
+When you need to target elements based on their data attributes, you can use the *: variant for direct children combined with the data-[attribute="value"] syntax.

 This also works with other attributes, not just data-*, for example, role, aria-*, or custom attributes.